-Newport News-Williamsburg International Airport is only 15 minutes from most sites in the County, while Norfolk International Airport and Richmond International Airport are within 45 minutes.
+Newport News Williamsburg Airport is only 15 minutes from most sites in the County, while Norfolk International Airport and Richmond International Airport are within 45 minutes.

-Newport News/Williamsburg International Airport (PHF) is just off Interstate 64 in Newport News and is a full-service airport that provides scheduled air carrier, business charter, and general aviation services.
+Newport News Williamsburg Airport (PHF) is just off Interstate 64 in Newport News and is a full-service airport that provides scheduled air carrier, business charter, and general aviation services.

 Norfolk International Airport